 TKE serverless clusters free you from managing cluster nodes.
-However, to reasonably allocate resources and accurately calculate fees, you need to specify resource specifications for Pods when deploying a workload.
-Tencent Cloud allocates computing resources to the workload and calculates the fees based on the specified specifications.
+However, to properly allocate resources and accurately calculate fees, you need to specify resource specifications for Pods when deploying a workload.
+Tencent Cloud allocates computing resources to the workload and calculates the corresponding fees based on the specified specifications.

 When you use the Kubernetes API or kubectl to create a workload for a TKE serverless cluster, you can use annotations to specify resource specifications.
-If no specifications are specified, the TKE serverless cluster will calculate the specifications based on the container parameters set for the workload, such as Request and Limit.
-For more information, see Specifying resource specifications.
+If annotations are not used, the TKE serverless cluster will calculate the specifications based on the container parameters set for the workload, such as Request and Limit.
+For more information, see Specifying Resource Specifications.

-- The resource specifications indicate the maximum amount of resources available for containers in a Pod. - The following tables list the supported CPU and GPU specifications.
-Ensure that allocated resources do not exceed the supported specifications. - The total amount of resources specified by Request for all the containers in a Pod cannot exceed the maximum pod specification. - The amount of resources specified by Limit for any container in a Pod cannot exceed the maximum Pod specification.
+The resource specifications indicate the maximum amount of resources available for containers in a Pod.

+The following tables list the supported CPU and GPU specifications.
+Ensure that allocated resources do not exceed

+The total amount of resources specified by Request for all the containers in a Pod cannot exceed the highest Pod specification.

+The amount of resources specified by Limit for any container in a Pod cannot exceed the highest Pod specification.